The privacy of students is particularly important to us. As explained in more detail below:

 We may hold the following personal information about you:

-• information about you contained in communications by you or other users (whether or not sent to you) via the Service (Content), including but not limited to opinions, feedback, scoring and other responses of any kind about you.
+- depending on the questions asked by users via the Service - information about you contained in communications or responses by or from you or other users (whether or not sent to you) via the Service (Content), including feedback, comments, scoring scales and multiple choice responses of any kind about you

 We may be unwilling to provide our Service to you if you do not provide some personal information.
 For example, without name and email details it is impractical for us to provide the Service to you.

-• when a person signs up to become a user of the Service and for the purpose of assigning a User ID to a user
+- when you sign up to become a user of the Service and for the purpose of assigning a User ID to you

-• when a person sends an enquiry through or makes a comment or other post through our platform (including our apps or website), through an email or via a social media platform
+- when you or another user sends an enquiry to us or makes a comment or other post through our Platform or via email or social media

-• when a person responds to a customer survey from us
+- when you respond to a customer survey from us

 We use the personal information about you for the purposes for which it was provided or collected, including the following purposes:

-- to respond to enquiries received from you
+- to respond to enquiries or support requests received from you

-• to perform authorised financial transactions with you
+- to perform any financial transactions with us that are initiated by you

-• to communicate with you and provide you with information (whether by email, post or other means) about our products or Service (including to notify you of changes to the Service), where you have requested or consented to receiving this from us or where this provision is otherwise permitted by law
+- to communicate with you and provide you with information (whether by email or via the Service) about our products or Service (including to notify you of changes to the Service), where you have requested or consented to receiving this from us or where this provision is otherwise permitted by law

-• to seek and respond to user or Customer comments on our Service
+- to seek and respond to user or Sponsor comments on our Service

-- to receive and address complaints about us, our Service or any user (including regarding alleged misuse of the Service or offensive Content)
+- to receive and address complaints about us, our Service or any user (including regarding alleged misuse of the Service or unacceptable Content)